22 Cheap Travel Hacks You Can Use Right Now

 Teach English online: One super easy way Ben has recently found is to teach English in an online classroom with VIPKID.
 You can earn anywhere between $16-$22 per hour (plus additional incentives) practicing English with elementary-age students in China.
 You can set your own schedule, work as many hours as you want and you don't even need to your TEFL or teaching experience to do it.
 All you really have to do is be on time, be energetic and be happy, which many of you already are.
 It will be the easiest money you make online!

 Start a Blog: Another way we make money online is through this blog.
-We'll be sharing more information on how to start a successful money-making blog soon, so stay tuned!
+We've shared more information on how to start a successful money-making blog here so check it out!

 But don’t be fooled – earning money while traveling isn’t easy.
 You need to have access to reliable Internet, which can be difficult in some parts of the world.
 If you are working with clients in your home country, you might need to think about working in different time zones to meet deadlines.